 - Stiffness (Trismus) of the jaw muscles may cause difficulty in opening your mouth for a few days following surgery.
 This is a normal post-operative event which will resolve in time.

-Your case is individual, no two mouths are alike.
-Do not accept well-intended advice from friends.
-Discuss your problem with the persons best able to effectively help you: your doctor and staff at Oral Surgery Associates or your family dentist.
+Your case is unique, no two mouths are alike.
+Discuss any problems with the trained experts best able to effectively help you.

 Brushing your teeth is okay – just be gentle at the surgical sites.

 A dry socket is when the blood clot gets dislodged prematurely from the tooth socket.
-Symptoms of pain at the surgical site and even pain to the ear may occur 2-3 days following surgery.
-If this occurs, the pain medications you may have been taking usually no longer help to make you comfortable.
+Symptoms of pain at the surgical site and even pain near the ear may occur 2-3 days following surgery.
 Call the office if this occurs.